hasibzunair/learn-docker/examples/classification_model_serving/README.md

-# Image classification API
+# Serving image classification models

-Serves a dockerized deep learning based image classification model using a REST API endpoint.
+Serves a dockerized deep learning image classification model using FastAPI.

 ### Local development
 To use this code for local development, first clone the repo.
-Then navigate to the project folder and install the requirements using (make sure Python version is 3.6):
+Then navigate to the project folder `classification_model_serving` and install the requirements using (make sure Python version is 3.6):
 ```bash
 pip install -r requirements.txt
 ```